 But the significance of this chapter cannot be overlooked.
-Whenever you question why the world is the way it is today, you need look no further than this passage.
+Whenever you question why the world is the way it is today, you need to look no further than this passage.
 Everything between Genesis 3 and Revelation 21 is the result of this fall.
 It is only at the very end of the Bible that Eden returns.

 Wash, Rinse, Repeat

 I have long been convinced that the story of Adam’s fall in the garden is the story of every one of us today.
 That is not to deny the historicity of this event.
-Rather it is the acknowledgement that what happened in Genesis 3 also happened in my own life.
+Rather it is the acknowledgment that what happened in Genesis 3 also happened in my own life.
 And I can’t help but see this drama played out in my own life every day.

-Praise God though that he has not banished me from his presence.
-But he has redeemed me for himself, making life in the garden, and the tree of life, a reality in my life.
+Praise God, though, that he has not banished me from his presence.
+But he has redeemed me for himself, making life in the garden, and the Tree of Life, a reality in my life.

 - The Theology of Genesis: In the Beginning – Genesis 1:1-2:4

 - The Theology of Genesis: The Garden of Eden – Genesis 2

 - The Theology of Genesis: Fall and Exile – Genesis 3

 - The Theology of Genesis: A Downward Spiral – Genesis 4 & 5

 - The Theology of Genesis: The Great Flood – Genesis 6-9